autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ### optimization.top_k_average_method
 Use what strategy to average the top k model checkpoints.

-- `"greedy_soup"`: try to add the checkpoints from best to worst into the averaging pool and stop if the averaged checkpoint performance decreases.
+- `"greedy_soup"`: tries to add the checkpoints from best to worst into the averaging pool and stop if the averaged checkpoint performance decreases.
 See [the paper](https://arxiv.org/pdf/2203.05482.pdf) for details.
-- `"uniform_soup"`: average all the top k checkpoints as the final checkpoint.
+- `"uniform_soup"`: averages all the top k checkpoints as the final checkpoint.
-- `"best"`: pick the checkpoint with the best validation performance.
+- `"best"`: picks the checkpoint with the best validation performance.
 ```
 # default used by AutoMM
 predictor.fit(hyperparameters={"optimization.top_k_average_method": "greedy_soup"})